termux/termux-app/README.md

 Here are my personal beta builds while T-UI 2 is in work.
 I will merge usable features, but do not expect a stable release!

+All addon updates get merged and build automatically.

 ### Build Status: